X

 It's super lightweight at just 1.98 pounds, meaning you can take it with you on vacation or camping--two use-cases I can see the Sound Burger being good for.
 Its compact size also means it's great for those who live in smaller spaces and don't have the room or means for a larger, more traditional vinyl setup.

-Just keep in mind it doesn't have a counterweight, which means it is prone to skipping sometimes.
-It also doesn't have an auto-turn, but that's definitely not a deal breaker for most people.
+Just keep in mind that customers note that it doesn't have a counterweight, which means it is prone to skipping sometimes.
+It also doesn't have an auto-turn, but that's definitely not a deal breaker for the average vinyl listener.

 Pros & Cons